 4. Gather All Remaining Documents Required

 You are required to obtain the original documents or certified copies, and one photocopy (with the exception of your passport and photographs) for yourself and each family member applying for a visa.
-You were required to send original or certified copies of supporting documents to the NVC.
-The NVC has forwarded your documents to the U.S. Embassy or Consulate for your interview, together with your visa application.
-Review, Original Supporting Documents, as needed, and then ensure that you have collected all required documents.
+If you were required to send original or certified copies of supporting documents to the NVC, the NVC will forward your documents to the U.S. Embassy or Consulate for your interview, together with your visa application.
+Review, Interview Preparation - Required Documents, as needed, and then ensure that you have collected all required documents.

 Translated Documents - All documents not written in English or in the official language of the country in which the interview takes place must be accompanied by a translation in English.
-Translations must be certified by a competent translator and notarized.
+Translations must be certified by a competent translator.
 Note: Review interview instructions for the embassy or consulate where you will be interviewed (step 2 above) for any additional document translation requirements.

 5. Review important Interview Preparation Notices.